 Creating a compressed table, or a table with

-ROW_FORMAT=DYNAMIC, updates the file header for
+ROW_FORMAT=DYNAMIC, updates the file header of

 .ibd file and

 InnoDB version 5.0.21 and later performs a compatibility check

 when the table is opened.
 (In many cases, the

-TABLE statement recreates a
+ALTER TABLE statement recreates a

 table and thus changes its properties.
 The special case of adding

 or dropping indexes without rebuilding the table is described in

 To avoid confusion, for the purposes of this discussion we define the term “ib-file set” to mean the set of operating system files that InnoDB manages as a unit.
 The ib-file set includes the following files: